ManuelePasini/slides-markdown/slides/dolap_2024_slides.md

 Answering this question is hard since:

-- Each CSP offers *services with overlapping functionalities*
+- Each CSP offers *services with overlapping functionalities*;
-- CSPs offer *different service categorizations* that can hardly be mapped together
+- CSPs offer *different service categorizations* that can hardly be mapped together;
-- Evolution of cloud ecosystems is fast and *it is difficult to keep up with the pace*
+- Evolution of cloud ecosystems is fast and *it is difficult to keep up with the pace*;
-- Third parties can publish their own services on marketplaces (e.g., AWS Marketplace)
+- Third parties can publish their own services on marketplaces (e.g., AWS Marketplace);

 :::: {.columns}
 ::: {.column width="50%"}